How did you get started with Jamaica Cottage Shop?

-I was fortunate enough to locate an old farm house 150 + years old with three acres just a mile from the Stratton Mountain resort access road and on the Winhall River.
-The owner met with me and told me straight out “This is Vermont you should have dogs”, without hesitation I said, “I’ll take it!”.
+I was fortunate enough to locate a farmhouse, over 150 years old, with three acres of land just a mile from the Stratton Mountain resort access road and on the Winhall River.
+The owner met with me and told me straight out “This is Vermont—you should have dogs”, without hesitation I said, “I’ll take it!”.
 It took every penny I had to come up with the first, last and security and left me with 30 days to do it again.
-In those early days heading into winter was a struggle, I remember day labor jobs, buying and selling Subaru parts and eluding the locals as my junk car was rarely able to pass inspection.
+In those early days heading into winter was a struggle, I remember day labor jobs, buying and selling Subaru parts, and eluding the locals as my junk car was rarely able to pass inspection.

 The old tattered and drafty house sits literally located just 15 feet from busy route 100.
 Snow plows would splash the bedroom window and I could almost hear the plow driver laughing as if he knew that was my bedroom.
 The curious visitors began stopping and inquiring about storage sheds.
 I was working with a skill saw, free materials and a car that resembled Fred Flintstones’ floorless model.
 I knew I did not want to be a contractor so I decided to accept the challenge this new opportunity presented.
 I built a 6×8 shed roof and still remember how painfully careful I was making the material list of lumber to be purchased from the local sawmill.
 There was no question as I immediately decided I would build with rough sawn local lumber.
 Colemans’ farm a half mile from the house had a mill that cut to order.
 With the help of a truck, a trailer, a bob cat, and five guys the first delivery only a few miles away was made and it only took six hours later!